• Skip to primary navigation

 Serving

-This garlic ciabatta bread recipe is the perfect side dish for vodka pasta without vodka, pesto pasta, mac and cheese, and even polenta.
+This garlic ciabatta bread recipe is the perfect side dish for vodka pasta without vodka, tagliatelle pesto pasta, the best vegan mac and cheese, and even French onion soup with no wine.

 At some point in your life, you have to realize that there is hardly anything that doesn't go well with garlic bread.